JAForbes/blog/posts/the-perfect-api.md

 Thank you for reading.
 I hope you're excited, now that we have the perfect API, we can solve some *real* problems.

+> If you would like to see Lodash support Fantasy Land please vote on this [thread][Lodash and Fantasy Land]

+[Lodash and Fantasy Land]: https://github.com/lodash/lodash/issues/2406